- <div

 “Work-Study” is simply an opportunity to have a part-time job while going to school.
 Jobs are in administrative offices, academic departments, the library, the sports center, campus security, and other campus locations.

 This need-based program is funded by the government and the College, and is awarded to eligible U.S. citizens and permanent residents.
-For the 2013-2014 academic year, we expect to offer work-study funds to students who qualify for the Federal Pell Grant.
+At this time, we expect to offer work-study funds to students who qualify for the Federal Pell Grant.

 Lake Forest College Work-Study

-This need-based program is funded by the College, and is awarded solely to international students who qualify and hold proper visa status and to students who do not qualify for federal work-study funds (on a very limited basis).
+This need-based program is funded by the College.
+It is awarded to international students who qualify and hold proper visa status and to students who do not qualify for federal work-study funds (on a very limited basis).